 If it does become a little dry, you could add some more ink, or just start all over again with some fresh, moist baby wipes.

-Aihara Ramintessah Sanchez of The Gallery in Japan did me the honour of asking me to be her Guest Artist for this week!
+Aihara Ramintessah Sanchez, a wonderful crafter, did me the honour of asking me to be her Guest Artist for this week!
 Tessah seeks out a new person each week to showcase their paper crafts.
 Her blog is one I have put on my list to watch :)